Alentejo - Of Fish, Shrimp and Coriander

 Eel stew

-Anyone who wants to try Portuguese fish specialties has to try this dish.
-Eel stew is a dish that is served throughout Portugal.
+If you want to try Portuguese fish specialties, you definitely can't miss this dish.
+Eel stew is a dish that is served all over Portugal.

 Five chopped onions